 DO Ensure there are a number of funeral directors locally that come included with your plan.

-One of the best benefits of a funeral plan compared to life insurance is that it guarantees you receive agreed upon services without any difference in pricing.
+One of the best benefits of comparing funeral plans to life insurance is that it guarantees you receive agreed upon services without any difference in pricing.
 This is actually a key point as prices are rising year-on-year.

 As that may be something they don't offer cover for.
 For example, 'green burials' or natural burials may include different necessities from one provider to the next.

 Some funeral plan providers also have set plans for example, basic, intermediate and advanced; which cover the basics, this on one hand make things more practical, but on the other may miss out things that you want for the funeral.
 So that depends on individual requirements.

 Many families are struggling to make ends meet and unfortunately when a death occurs in the family; dealing with the grief can be extremely difficult and stressful.

 Having to pay for a funeral without having the funds to hand can be an added source of pressure and stress.
 Knowing that it's covered means it's one less thing for you (and loved ones) to worry about, as well as being able to afford exactly the kind of funeral you want.
 Planning ahead will mean less chance of financial stress for your family to worry about.

 Death happens to us all and although it's a morbid subject to deal with, alas it has to be dealt with.
 The best way by far is tackling it head on, as apposed to waiting until the event happens, and not being prepared financially for it - potentially leaving family members to have to find funds themselves.

 Take into consideration the fact that if you are cohabiting in an owned or rented property with family, a house sale may not be the most practical thing to do in order to pay for your funeral.
 Raising the funds required to pay for a funeral can take longer than expected.